apache/incubator-hugegraph-ai/hugegraph-python-client/README.md

 # hugegraph-python-client

-The `hugegraph-python-client` is a Python client for HugeGraph.
+The `hugegraph-python-client` is a Python client(SDK( for HugeGraph.

 It is used to define graph structures, perform CRUD operations on graph data, manage schemas, and execute Gremlin queries.
 Both the `hugegraph-llm` and `hugegraph-ml` modules depend on this foundational library.

 ## Installation